fmstacco/task-tracker/README.md

 * [Create a Task Tracker](https://www.youtube.com/watch?v=ynd67UwG_cI&t=351s) - inspired me to structure my project.

 ## Code

-* [GitHub Mortgage Calculator](https://github.com/frankiesanjana/mortgage-calculator/) - This code was developed having as a main inspiration this repository.
-I borrowed some of the code from this repository to help create the task manager, to save the user, send the tasks to the spreadsheet, retrieve it, etc. I have also customized the code to achieve the project goals.
+* [GitHub Mortgage Calculator](https://github.com/frankiesanjana/mortgage-calculator/) - Carpe Diem Task Manager code was developed having as a main inspiration this repository.
+I borrowed some of the code from the Mortgage calculator repository to help create the task manager, to save the user, send the tasks to the spreadsheet, retrieve it, etc. I have also customized the code to achieve the project goals.

 * [Simple Personality Quiz](https://github.com/edubz99/Simple-Personality-Quiz) - this repository was also among my initial inspirations for the quiz.